Thomas-George-T/File-Processing-Comparative-Analytics/README.md

 # Description

-To find the word count and compare the execution time for different sizes of input textFiles executed in Spark-Shell written in Scala using RDDs
+To find word counts and compare the execution times for different input textFile sizes executed on Spark-Shell using RDDs in Scala

 ## Run Command: